 Arjun Rampal's Girlfriend Gabriella Demetriades Drops A Cute Birthday Post For Him!

-One of Bollywood's hottest hunks, Arjun Rampal turns 47 today and his girlfriend Gabriella Demetriades made the day extra special for him by dropping a romantic post for him on her Instagram page.
-She also revealed that she lovingly calls him as 'shriji'.
+One of Bollywood's hottest hunks, Arjun Rampal turns 47 today and his girlfriend Gabriella Demetriades made the day extra special by dropping a romantic post for him on her Instagram page.
+She also revealed that she lovingly calls him 'shriji'.

 Sharing a series of pictures with her beau, Gabriella wrote, "With you time is not linear, but still we should celebrate the day you graced us all with that smile and everyday that you share those pearls of wisdom with the world.
-Happy birthday to you shriji @rampal72." (sic)
+Happy birthday to you shriji @rampal72."

 Check out her post here.